ZainUFarhat/ml-scratch-kmeans/README.md

 K Means Clustering Algorithm

 ## **Description**
-The following is my from scratch implementation of the K Means Clustering algorithm.
+The following is my from scratch implementation of the Unsupervised K Means Clustering algorithm.

 ### **Dataset**

 I tested the performance of my model on two datasets: \
 \
     &emsp;1.
 Sklearn Blobs Dataset \
     &emsp;2.
-Iris Dataset \
+Iris Dataset

 ### **Walkthrough**